mmalenta/docker_tutorial/README.md

     I have no name!@75523ff70e1d:/software$ touch ./bin/hello
     touch: cannot touch './bin/hello': Permission denied
     ```

-    We have now successfully launched the container with user ID 1000 and
+    We have launched a new container with user ID 1000 and
     group ID 1000 (the format is `--user [user ID]:[group ID]`).
 As we have not
-    created this user inside the container, Docker has no idea who that user
+    created this user inside the container, Docker has no idea who that user is
-    exactly, but we can still pefrorm various tasks with the same permissions
+    exactly, but we can still perform various tasks with the same permissions
     as the original user on the host OS.
 Most importantly, we are no longer
-    allowed to mess with the host OS root directory, as seen above with the
+    allowed to mess with the host OS root directory, as indicated above by the
-    `Permission denied` statememt.
+    `Permission denied` error.

     **Make sure you never launch any containers without specifying a non-root
-    user!** It may seem as an unnecessary extra step, especcialy if you just
+    user!** It may seem as an unnecessary extra step, especially if you just
     "quickly run something for some tests", but adding this short and easy
     option can significantly reduce possible malicious attack vectors and also
     limit the consequences of any mistakes you or your fellow Docker users can
     (and will) make.

     If you expect to run Docker on a regular basis in production environment,
-    e.g. as a webserver or a real-time machine learning pipeline, consider
+    e.g. as a web server or a real-time machine learning pipeline, consider
     creating a separate user with privileges limited to just parts required
-    for your workflow and then always stick to this user when launching your
+    for your workflow and then always use this user when launching your
     containers.

 * [**Rootless mode**](https://docs.docker.com/engine/security/rootless/)

     Running the "standard" Docker daemon requires root privileges.
 Unless you
     are in charge of the computational resources, you may not be able to
-    install it on your own and your IT personnel might not be willing to do
+    install it on your own.
+Your IT support might not be willing to do
     this either due to various concerns.

     With the most recent versions of Docker (Docker Engine v20.10 released at
     the end of 2020 has a fully-matured support) it is possible to run the
     Docker daemon without root privileges.
-It is now possible to install and
+The installation however still requires
-    use Docker without the need for root installation - you are running your
+    some root privileges.
+After that however, you can run your own personal
-    own personal Docker deployment.
+    Docker deployment that you can use as a regular user.

-    By default and by a concious security desing decisions,
+    By default and by a conscious security design decisions,
-    [**rootles mode comes with some limitations**](https://docs.docker.com/engine/security/rootless/#known-limitations).
+    [**rootless mode comes with some limitations**](https://docs.docker.com/engine/security/rootless/#known-limitations).
 For example, you can no longer use [**privileged
     ports**](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html) (ports with numbers < 1024).
 This can affect workflows that depend
-    on the access to these ports, such as webservers.
+    on the access to these ports, such as web servers.
 It is still possible to
-    expose the privileged ports if absolutely necessary, which requires an
+    expose the privileged ports if absolutely necessary, but not possible by
-    account with root privileges.
+    default.

     Even if you have root privileges on your machine, consider running Docker
-    in rootless mode if you do not require ant advanced configuration options
+    in rootless mode if you do not require any advanced configuration options
-    made available through the "full root" version only.
+    made available with the "full root" version.
 This effectively
     further separates your workspace from the inner components of your
-    host's operating system.
+    host OS.

 ## 4.2 Distributing images